-As I said there needs to be a serious discussion on relevance of reservation for solving this issue.
+There needs to be a serious discussion on the relevance of reservation system in India for solving this issue.
 What can be the better way?
 In an education hungry society like ours , Is compromising on student intake for some of the most premium colleges worth it?

 And finally , how to end it?
 It will end when the cast based system actually becomes irrelevant .
-We need to ask the question that if Reservation is becoming and impediment to that?
+We do need to ask the question that “if Reservation system in India is becoming an impediment to that?”
 Instead of removing , is it now strengthening the divide, making it more vivid?
 If yes, we might need other ways to fight it.

-For this we need more voices , voices from the SC ST OBC community as well to speak out, do you think reservation is still required?
+For this we need more voices , voices from the SC ST OBC community as well to speak out, do you think reservation system in India is still required?